freezpmark/freezpmark/README.md

  #### **Artificial Intelligence (2020)**
  <img src="https://github.com/FrizzLi/Artificial-Intelligence/blob/master/animation.gif" align='right' width='300' height='158'/>
- <p align="justify">Created an app that produces GIF animation that visualizes: creation of map in Zen garden approach, finding the shortest path between all nodes, deducing new facts from facts that are being collected in certain nodes.
+ <p align="justify">Created an app that produces GIF animation that visualizes: creation of map in Zen garden approach, finding the shortest path between all destinations, deducing new facts from facts that are being collected at certain destinations.
 The intention behind this project was to improve Python coding skills while practising implementation of some of the most widely mentioned algorithms in AI that don't use machine learning techniques.
 These algorithms were used for finding a solution: Dijkstra, A*, Held-Karp, Evolution, Production rule system.
 (Python)</p>

  #### **Deep Learning (?)**
  </details>